 The Child Disability Benefit (CDB) is a tax-free monthly payment for families supporting a child aged 18 and under with a disability.
 To access the CDB, a child must be approved for the Disability Tax Credit (DTC).
 This process is often long and difficult and requires proof of a 'severe and prolonged impairment'.
 The 2018 report, Breaking Down Barriers: A critical analysis of the Disability Tax Credit and Registered Disability Savings Plan, explains the many problems with accessing the DTC.
 It is often difficult for people with an intellectual disability to get approved for the DTC based on their 'limitations in mental functioning'.
 People with lifelong disabilities often have to reapply.
-For young children, the program often assesses their disability on their daily activities.
+For young children, the program often assesses their disability by comparing their development with that of other children instead of looking at the impact of their disability on their daily activities.
 Because children all develop at different rates, this comparison can make it difficult to establish eligibility.
 As the gateway to the Child Disability Benefit and other financial benefits, ensuring access to the DTC is critically important for the financial wellbeing of people with an intellectual disability and their families.